 Global corporations like BMW are increasingly using AR to educate their customers, fill a genuine need, and increase e-commerce sales.
 Indeed, the technology’s uses are rapidly evolving since the 2016 pop-culture sensation Pokémon Go.
-Powering these innovations are Google Tango, which has been superseded by Google’s ARCore, Facebook Camera Effects, and Apple’s ARKit 2, unveiled at the Apple Worldwide Developer Conference in June.
+Powering these innovations are Google Tango, which has been superseded by Google’s ARCore, Facebook Camera Effects, and Apple’s ARKit 2.

-While terms are used interchangeably, each technology yields a different experience.
-Phone-enabled augmented realities are built on top of the physical world, such as an invisible car on a street or a virtual Pokémon creature floating on actual waves.
-VR, on the other hand, might require a person to wear a headset to enter a new setting, blocking out their physical space, such as IKEA did with a pillow-toss game in a make-believe living room.
+While extended reality terms are used interchangeably, each technology yields a different experience.
+Phone-enabled augmented realities are built on top of the physical world, such as an invisible car or a virtual Pokémon.
+VR, on the other hand, might require a headset to enter a new setting, blocking out their physical space.
+One such example is IKEA, which did a pillow-toss game in a make-believe living room.

 Mixed reality goes much further, enabling people to move and interact with digital objects, including holograms.
-With Microsoft HoloLens, for example, a future surgeon could use her finger to extract a virtual beating heart from a human body for closer study—in mid air.
-For now, Microsoft is marketing its MR headset to academic, scientific and corporate audiences, while AR and VR are gaining traction in the consumer space.
+With Microsoft HoloLens, for instance, a surgeon could extract a virtual heart from a human body for closer study—in mid air.
+For now, Microsoft is marketing its MR headset to academic, scientific and corporate audiences.
+Meanwhile AR and VR are gaining traction in the consumer space.